A Python-3 (CPython >= 3.5.0) Interpreter written in Rust 🐍 😱 🤘

 rustup update stable.

-$ git clone https://github.com/RustPython/RustPython $ cd RustPython $ cargo run demo.py Hello, RustPython!
+$ git clone https://github.com/RustPython/RustPython $ cd RustPython # --release is needed (at least on windows) to prevent stack overflow $ cargo run --release demo.py Hello, RustPython!

 Or use the interactive shell:

 $ cargo run --release Welcome to rustpython >>>>> 2+2 4

 RUSTPYTHONPATH environment variable as

 You can also install and run RustPython with the following:

 $ cargo install --git https://github.com/RustPython/RustPython $ rustpython Welcome to the magnificent Rust Python interpreter >>>>>

 rustpython-* crates are currently yanked from crates.io due to being out